Adnuntius/ios_sdk/README.md

 - Add UIWebView to your storyboard and create outlet
 - Configure each AdnuntiusAdWebView
 - Load the ad into the view via the loadFromScript, loadFromConfig or loadFromApi
-- Implement the completionHandler protcol to react to a missing ad
+- Implement the completionHandler to react to a missing ad

-- In your `ViewController` file add header and add configuration code to the viewDidLoad, then call the doLoad() method to initialise the ad web view
+- In your `ViewController` file add header and add implement the viewDidLoad method:

 ```swift
 import AdnuntiusSDK
 ```